HabitatMap/AirCasting/README.md

 Read more [here](doc/api.md).

-## Assets version bumping

-Whenever changing code tounching google maps, the `data-version` attribute in `app/views/layouts/map.html.haml` should be bumped.
-This ensures that the assets will reload correctly.

 ## Importing a big db dump to a server, i.e. staging

 For restoring a big db dump you can try to opitimize a process by changing the database configuration temporarily.